What’s the big hype about a whole food diet? Is it really healthy, and how hard is it to achieve?

 A diet rich in grains, fruit, and vegetables can help lower your risk of developing Type 2 diabetes, which is at epidemic levels and primarily caused by poor diet and obesity.

-In addition to that, eating whole foods can help those who already have Type 2 Diabetes manage their blood sugar.
+In addition to that, eating whole foods can help those who already have Type 2 Diabetes to manage their blood sugar.

 5) Strengthen your bones

 Your body needs vitamin K, calcium, and magnesium to help nurture your bones.
-And those found in whole vegetables absorb into the body faster and enter your system quicker.
+And those nutrients found in whole vegetables absorb into the body faster and enter your system quicker.
 Vegetables high in these minerals are also a good option for vegetarians that choose not to eat the meat containing these minerals.

 6) Easier to eat a balanced diet

-Eating a diet rich in whole food makes it easy to eat well-balanced diet, which promotes good health and vitality.
+Eating a diet rich in whole food makes it easy to eat a well-balanced diet, which promotes good health and vitality.